prisma-community/.github/profile/README.md

 This GitHub organization contains **example projects**, **templates** and other **repos from the Prisma ecosystem**.

-These can be contributed and maintained by **Prisma employees** as well as by **community members** who want to increase the discoverability of their Prisma-related projects.
+These can be contributed and maintained by **Prisma employees** as well as by **community members** who want to increase the discoverability of or find other maintainers for their Prisma-related projects.

+If you would like to contribute a (new or existing) repository to this organization, please read the [contribution guidelines](./CONTRIBUTING.md) and reach out to us!

 ## 💚 Community